 If a taxpayer is aggrieved by an assessment, or a decision made by a SARS official, he may object.
 Prior to lodging an objection, the taxpayer can write to SARS within 30 business days after the date of the assessment and request written reasons for the assessment.
-SARS has 30 business days to notify the taxpayer where he already provided a reason or if not, SARS has 60 business days to do so.
+SARS has 30 days to let the person know if a reason was already provided.
+If a reason was not provided, they have 45 days to do so.
 The taxpayer has 30 business days from the later of the day of assessment, or the date the written reasons are given to object.
 Condonation for a late objection not based on exceptional circumstances may be extended by a senior SARS official for a period up to 30 business days, but if there are exceptional circumstances this period may be further extended by SARS.
 The maximum period within which a late objection may be extended remains 3 years.